A Stochastic Method for Solving Time-Fractional Differential Equations: Introduction

 \section{Introduction}

 Among the many non-conventional statistical phenomena observed experimentally in the last few years and characterized typically by unusual scaling exponents, the anomalous diffusion stands out for its major impact in a variety of scientific disciplines~\cite{metzler_random_2000}.
-To cite just a few relevant examples, it has been already observed in turbulent atmosphere, transport in amorphous solids, diffusion in cell nucleus, magnetic resonance imaging, search behavior, and in finance for an accurate modeling of the stock price fluctuations.
+To cite just a few relevant examples, it has been already observed in turbulent atmospheres, transport in amorphous solids, diffusion in the cell nucleus, magnetic resonance imaging, search behaviour, and in finance for accurate modelling of the stock price fluctuations.

-In the anomalous diffusion, the mean squared displacement (MSD) vary nonlinearly in time, \ie, $\langle x^2(t) \rangle \sim t^{\alpha}$ with $\alpha \ne 1$, during the entire process.
+In the anomalous diffusion, the mean squared displacement (MSD) varies nonlinearly in time, \ie, $\langle x^2(t) \rangle \sim t^{\alpha}$ with $\alpha \ne 1$, during the entire process.
 Here $x(t)$ is the relative position at time $t$ of a particle with respect to a given reference point.
-This contrasts with the classical diffusion problems, modeled typically by a Brownian motion, where it is well known that the MSD grows linearly in time.
+This contrasts with the classical diffusion problems, modelled typically by a Brownian motion, where it is well known that the MSD grows linearly in time.
 In practice, there are two different types of regimes according to the value of the scaling exponent $\alpha$.
 The phenomenon is termed as subdiffusion when $\alpha<1$ and, superdiffusion when $\alpha>1$.
 It has been proposed in the literature several pathways leading to anomalous diffusion.
 The most commonly found are the presence of long-range correlations, non-identical displacements, or non-finite mean or variance of the probability density function for the trajectory displacements.

 Within this context, fractional calculus has been proven to be extremely useful in order to provide realistic models for many real-life processes and phenomena \cite{west_fractional_2016, lischke_what_2020}.
-The main reason for this is due to fractional derivative operators being in practice non-local operators, and therefore they are specially suited for describing the long-time memory and spatial heterogeneity effects typically found in any anomalous diffusion problem.
+The main reason for this is due to fractional derivative operators being in practice non-local operators, and therefore they are especially suited for describing the long-time memory and spatial heterogeneity effects typically found in any anomalous diffusion problem.